 We are currently under the leadership of our New Moderator, Brother George Gray since August 2014.
 Our Office is located on the second floor of the Black Cultural Centre of Nova Scotia.

 In 1938, Reverend W.P.
 Oliver was asked by the Association Executive to promote the work of the Baptist Young People’s Union within our Association.
 Sister Selena David became its first President.
-Today, the group is known as “Baptist Youth Fellowship”.
+Today, the group is known as the “Baptist Youth Fellowship”.
 In 1944, the Laymen’s Council of the AUBA was organized by the Association.
 Brother J. A. R. Kinney became its first President.
 Today, our Laymen’s work continues to flourish.

 Below is a list of active AUBA churches in each District: